-- 3.2.1 The deposit to be paid must be as per the approved Tariff structure on conventional metered accounts. - 3.2.2 After the disconnection of a service by the Municipality the reconnection fee as the approved Tariff structure. - 3.2.3 Where the services are not readily available and the Municipality must incur additional costs to provide such services, the Municipality may require bank guarantees for the provision of municipal services. - 3.2.4 Deposits received must be reviewed annually and a register must be maintained for this purpose.
+- 3.2.1 The deposit to be paid must be as per the approved Tariff structure, the deposit amount should be payable on all services rendered in respect of electricity except prepaid and in areas where such deposits were not payable at the date of introduction of this policy - 3.2.2 Where the services are not readily available and the Municipality must incur additional costs to provide such services, the Municipality may require bank guarantees for the provision of municipal services. - 3.2.3 Deposits received must be reviewed annually and a register must be maintained for this purpose.
 The total sum of deposits received shall constitute a short-term liability in the books of the Municipality.
 No interest shall accrue in favour of the depositors thereof.
-Upon termination of the debtor's agreement with the Municipality, the deposit will first be offset against any outstanding balance (if any) owed to the Municipality, and the remainder thereof will be refunded to the customer, within 30 days.
+Upon termination of the debtor's agreement with the Municipality, the deposit will first be offset against any outstanding balance (if any) owed to the Municipality, and the remainder thereof will be refunded to the customer, within 30 days. - 3.2.4 The Municipality will pay no interest on deposits.